Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

 We evaluate \sys on a mainstream FPS game, CS:GO.
 To the best of our knowledge, this paper is the first server-side work using a substantial volume of real-world datasets with different cheat types and levels of sophistication, making \sys and the datasets more convincing for industrial use.
 Specifically, our dataset includes 2,979 \textit{aimbots} and 2,971 \textit{wallhacks}, totaling 56,041 players.
-The scale of the dataset has increased by two orders of magnitude compared to the state-of-the-art work \cite{choi2023botscreen}. \sys achieves a maximum of 84\% recall and 80\% accuracy in detecting both \textit{aimbots} and \textit{wallhacks}, outperforming the official in-use anti-cheat.
-It successfully identifies cheaters who had evaded previous detections and those never caught by the official systems.
-We created a demo website\footnote{\href{https://hawk-anticheat.github.io/}{Demo website. }{This is an anonymous website.}} to showcase some escapees' illegal actions. \sys validates its robustness against cheat evolution (introduced in \autoref{appx:robustness}) in real-world scenarios and showcases acceptable overheads.
+The scale of the dataset has increased by two orders of magnitude compared to the state-of-the-art work \cite{choi2023botscreen}. \sys achieves at most 84\% recall and 80\% accuracy in detecting \textit{aimbots} and \textit{wallhacks}. \sys outperforms baselines in the separate comparisons across different subsystems, given \sys's diverse input data structures.
+It successfully identifies cheaters who had evaded previous detections and those who were never caught by official systems.
+We created a demo website\footnote{Demo website: \href{https://hawk-anticheat.github.io/}{https://hawk-anticheat.github.io/}.} to showcase some escapees' illegal actions. \sys validates its robustness against cheat evolution (introduced in \autoref{appx:robustness}) in real-world scenarios and showcases acceptable overheads.
 We particularly discuss \sys's generalizability in \autoref{sec:discussion}.
-The contributions of our work are as follows. \begin{itemize}[topsep=6pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item Innovative anti-cheat observations and feature designs. \item Novel framework \sys and a supporting workflow. \item Real-world evaluations with strong performance. \item Open-source \sys and dataset\footnote{\href{https://figshare.com/s/b41992b81a480337cab8}{Link}.
-The repository and dataset will be released upon acceptance.
-Artifacts are uploaded for the reference.
-Ethics statement is shown in \autoref{sec:ethical}.} for future research. \end{itemize}
+The contributions of our work are summarized below. \begin{itemize}[topsep=6pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item Innovative anti-cheat observations and feature designs. \item Novel framework \sys and a supporting workflow. \item Real-world \textit{data} evaluations with strong performance. \item Open-source \sys and dataset\footnote{Public repository and dataset: \href{https://doi.org/10.6084/m9.figshare.25940818}{10.6084/m9.figshare.25940818}.
+Ethics considerations are shown in Supplemental Material A.} for future research. \end{itemize}